 For $30 in Barbadian dollars (USD $15) at the Tiki Bar, we got two chairs, an umbrella, and $30 to spend on some fine concoctions at the bar.
 If you’re doing the math, that essentially means our seaside real estate was free.

 We spent the day doing nothing.
 We lounged.
 We sipped.
 We floated.
 It was fabulous.

 At one point, we ordered some hamburgers.
 We debated whether we liked the mojito or the rum punch better.

 If we were being more ambitious, we could have rented a boogie board, tried stand-up paddle boarding, or even taken a surf lesson nearby.
-But it was the first day of vacation.
+We briefly considered walking down the beach to another restaurant for the local Barbadian food (we’d heard good things about the national dish: Cou-Cou with flying fish).
+While we were curious, it wasn’t going to happen.
+It was the first day of vacation.
 And this first day of vacation was made for doing nothing.